gooferOrm/goofer/website/content/docs/reference/deploy/docker.md

 COPY . ./

-# generate the Prisma Client Go client
+# generate the gooferOrm client
 RUN go run github.com/gooferOrm/goofer generate
 # or, if you use go generate to run the generator, use the following line instead
 # RUN go generate ./...